-Business Tax Incentives for Private Capital.
+Business tax incentives for private capital.
 The theory behind incentivizing private capital holds that, at a time of systemic financial crisis, firms might not have access to sufficient capital through financial markets to invest or might be overly deterred from investing due to uncertainty, as explained in a report by the Treasury's Office of Tax Policy (2010a).
 To overcome these impediments to private investment, the Recovery Act and subsequent measures included business tax cuts designed to increase cash flows-like extended periods for net operating loss carrybacks and bonus depreciation-that, in effect, constituted an interest-free loan to businesses.
 Some economic research (House and Shapiro 2008) has shown that bonus depreciation policies can noticeably raise investment.
 At low interest rates, these measures had a small net present value cost to the Federal Government, but provided resources to credit-constrained firms to support investment.
-Building on this approach, in fall 2010 the President proposed 100 percent expensing for business investment, which, as passed by Congress in December 2010, became the largest temporary business investment tax incentive in history.
+Building on this approach, in fall 2010 the President proposed 100 percent expensing for business investment tax incentive in history.